Armxyz1/Computer_Vision_and_GenAI/README.md

 # Text To
-Text to Image Conversion through direct code, and through VAE.
+Text to Image Conversion through direct code, and through VAE and Text to video.
-Text to video